puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 PDK includes testing tools, a complete module skeleton, and command line tools to help you create, validate, and run tests on Puppet modules.

-To get started, you'll create and test a new module with PDK.
+To get started, you'll create and test a module with PDK.

-1. Generate a new module with PDK, using the `pdk new module` command.
+1. Generate a module with PDK, using the `pdk new module` command.
-1. Validate and unit test your new module, to verify that your new module was created correctly.
+1. Validate and unit test your module, to verify that your module was created correctly.
 1. Generate a new class for your module, using the `pdk new class` command.

 These steps provide a basic workflow for development and testing with PDK.
 Then, as you add new code to your module, continue validating, testing, and iterating on your code as needed.